smmari/hello-world/README.md

 Hi everybody,

-I added a few lines to the file to see changes and explore GlitHub.
+I added a few lines to the file to see changes and explore GitHub.

-Kind redards,
+Kind regards,

 Marina